Robert694/IRCClient/README.md

 # IRCClient
-An extensible IRC library written in C# with some Twitch CAP support
+An extensible IRC library written in C# with some Twitch.tv CAP support

 Example:
 ```cs